 Valens Lake, Christie Lake, Pinehurst Lake, Terra Cotta, Hilton Falls, and Mountsberg conservation areas all boast between 10-16 kilometres of trails.
-Cross-country ski equipment is available for rental at Hilton Falls and Terra Cotta conservation areas.
+Cross-country ski equipment rentals have been suspended for the season.
+Reservations are required to access Conservation Halton’s parks.

 Other trail options in the region include the 32-km Brantford to Hamilton Rail Trail, a frosty favourite of avid cross country skiers, or for those looking for a shorter ski, the SC Johnson Trail, which runs 14 kilometres between Paris and Brantford.

 Strap on Your Skates at an Outdoor Rink

 We’ve got plenty of venues where you can get outside to “sharpen” those skating skills.